Babcock Lumber Company: History

 In 1905, The Babcock Lumber & Boom Co. in Davis, West Virginia began operation and the Tellico River Lumber Co. at Tellico Plains, Tennessee was formed.
-These plants, along with the Babcock Lumber and Land Company that was formed in 1907 in Maryville, Tennessee, operated more than 125000 acre in the Smokey Mountains of Tennessee and North Carolina.
+These plants, along with the Babcock Lumber and Land Company that was formed in 1907 in Maryville, Tennessee, operated more than 125000 acre in the Smoky Mountains of Tennessee and North Carolina.
 A logging railroad was built from Tellico Plains, Tennessee, up the Tellico River.
 A high trestle was built over Bald River near Bald River Falls.
 (The railroad up the Tellico River was converted into today's Tellico River Road.)
 The forests of the upper Tellico River basin, including its tributaries Bald River and North River, were clearcut.
 Beginning in 1907, Babcock's operations out of Davis began clear cutting the mountain ridges throughout Tucker County, West Virginia.
 This clear cutting, with its residual slashings, converted the landscape into a "tinderbox".
 By 1910, fires burned continuously — in some areas for years on end, from spring until the first snows — leaving little other than thin mineral soil and bare rock.
 In 1914, with the county virtually denuded of standing trees, the ground burned continually for 6 months.
 As a result, top soils that once produced huge timbers on the mountainside — including the largest tree ever harvested in West Virginia, a white oak some 13 feet in diameter just 10 feet from the ground — washed down into the narrow valleys and bottom lands, which had always been too narrow for harvesting productive crops or livestock.
 Uncontrollable soil erosion and flooding further degraded and depopulated the region.
 To this day, Tucker County and surrounding regions bear the scars of this remarkable conflagration.

 By 1933, most of Babcock's Tellico River land was sold to the United States Forest Service or deeded to the United States Government.
-This land became a major share of both the Great Smokey National Park and the Cherokee National Forest.
+This land became a major share of both the Great Smoky National Park and the Cherokee National Forest.